Articles

 Parallel orthogonal chains of any interval may be created.
 Most tuning systems are based on allocating intervals within an octave.
 If all octaves are constrained to the same ratio, that leaves 12 "chains" of octaves.
 For example, all C notes are one chain, and all C♯ notes are a second chain, and so on, until reaching another C.

-PATH connects by 8ths.
-A note of N % 7 connects to a note (N - 8) % 7, equal to (N + 2) % 7.
+The current PATH method therefore uses grouped rational 5th spines and grouped octave propagation.
+A note of N % 7 connects by 8th to a note (N - 8) % 7, equal to (N + 2) % 7.
 A circle of chains connected by 8ths is therefore [0, 2, 4, 6, 1, 3, 5].
+This connection structure remains the basis of the graph.
 For example:

 8th Connections to 5th Chains, sorted by note within the 8th